TheSlayer7/Story-GEN-AI/README.md

 I thank all these open-source libraries and their contributors for making this project possible.
  **Steps to Run the AI Story Generator Locally :**
+ How to Run the Project Locally
-Clone the repository
+Clone the Repository

+bash
+Copy
+Edit
 git clone https://github.com/YourUsername/Story-GEN-AI.git

-Navigate into the project folder cd Story-GEN-AI
+cd Story-GEN-AI

-Create a virtual environment
+Set Up the Python Backend

+bash
+Copy
+Edit
 python -m venv venv

-Activate the virtual environment

-Windows: venv\Scripts\activate
+venv\Scripts\activate     # For Windows
+# OR

-macOS/Linux: source venv/bin/activate
+source venv/bin/activate  # For macOS/Linux

-Install Python dependencies
-pip install -r requirements.txt
+pip install -r requirements.txt cd backend python app.py

-Navigate to backend folder (if needed) cd backend

-Run the Flask backend
-python app.py
+Set Up the Frontend

-Open a new terminal and go to frontend folder cd ../frontend
+Open a new terminal and run:

+bash
+Copy
+Edit
-Install frontend dependencies
+cd frontend
 npm install

-Start the frontend
 npm run dev

-Open your browser and go to
+Open in Browser
+Go to:

+arduino
+Copy
+Edit
 http://localhost:5173